LOCARNO BEACH & COVID-19

-In response to the COVID-19 pandemic and measures to contain it, the City of Vancouver has closed parking lots at various popular parks and beaches to help limit the number of people visiting the places.
-This includes Locarno Beach and is in addition to government orders for people to stay at home as much as possible and for various non-essential businesses to close temporarily.
+In response to the COVID-19 pandemic and measures to contain it, the City of Vancouver closed parking lots at various popular parks and beaches to help limit the number of people visiting the places.
+This included Locarno Beach and was in addition to government orders for people to stay at home as much as possible and for various non-essential businesses to close temporarily.
 Parking lots in the area reopened though in May.

-As of March 25, 2020, Locarno Beach itself is still open.
+Since the start of the pandemic Locarno Beach itself has remained open.
 People who visit the beach, however, need to keep their distance from other individuals at the beach and not congregate in groups.
-Sports like Frisbee, volleyball and activities that require proximity to other persons or the handling of shared sports equipment are also not permitted.

 To learn more about the impact on municipal facilities and city-run parks, and the local government’s initiatives to combat the spread of the virus, visit the City of Vancouver‘s website.

 To learn more about how the pandemic is affecting other local places of interest, check out COVID-19, Vancouver, Closures & Cancellations.
 For a list of venues that can presently be visited, see our article about Vancouver, COVID-19 and Open Places.

 Beautiful Locarno Beach

 What’s special about Locarno Beach?
 Well, it’s beautiful and sandy, plus it’s on one of Metro Vancouver’s best bicycle and walking path – one that connects Locarno (in the middle) with both Spanish Banks and Jericho beaches.